Coombe, Croydon: The houses of Coombe

 It was once called Coombe Gate House or Coombe Green House.
 In 1761, the estate joined with Coombe House and Coombe Farm, an estate that was split and reunited several times.
 A large conservatory, still there, was added in the late 19th century.
 After World War II the estate was bought by the County Borough of Croydon, which used the house as a home for the elderly.
 The Council's Parks Department built the Central Nursery in the grounds, and continued to be used until recently for growing Croydon's plants and making Croypost, the municipal compost.
 Coombe Lodge was sold in 1988 and is now a restaurant and bar, with a large garden and the conservatory for public seating.

 Coombe Wood House (51°21′43.5″N 0°4′3.5″W) was built in 1898 for Arthur Lloyd, brother of Frank Lloyd.
 Some years later, then-owner William Cash sold the house to Croydon Corporation, which used the house as a convalescent and children's home.
-It is now a French restaurant, the Château (originally the "Château Napoleon").
-The ornamental gardens and 14 acres (57,000 m²) of woodland were kept by the Council and opened to the public in 1948.
+It is now a restaurant and function venue.
+The ornamental gardens and 14 acres (57,000 m2) of woodland were kept by the Council and opened to the public in 1948.
 Coombe Wood Gardens are very popular, with a café in the old stable block, the "Coach House Café".